The difference between SmartLinx and Kronos workforce management software

-Adjusting to resident census and acuity
+Adjusting for resident census and acuity

 Skilled nursing and senior care providers must abide by different regulations than other healthcare providers.
 For example, the Centers for Medicaid and Medicare Services (CMS) places strict regulations on staffing at long-term care and post-acute care facilities.
-CMS staffing regulations define the number and type of staff required support various resident populations based on the size of the population and acuity needs.
+CMS staffing regulations define the number and type of staff required to support various resident populations based on the size of the population and acuity needs.

 Meeting CMS compliance regulations is enormously challenging.
 In fact, most skilled nursing facilities fail to consistently comply with CMS staffing requirements.

-A July 2019 study by Harvard and Vanderbilt University researchers reports that most skilled nursing facilities do not fully comply with the required level of nursing staff, which jeopardizes quality of patient care.
+A July 2019 study by Harvard and Vanderbilt University researchers reports that most skilled nursing facilities do not fully comply with the required level of nursing staff, which jeopardizes the quality of patient care.
 “One troubling aspect of our findings is that 75% of nursing homes were almost never in compliance with what CMS expected their RN staffing level to be, based on residents’ acuity,” wrote Fangli Geng, David Stevenson, and David Grabowski in Daily Nursing Home Staffing Levels Highly Variable, Often Below CMS Expectations for HealthAffairs.

 The role of workforce management software in staffing acuity

 Workforce management software must do more than schedule personnel based on the number of residents and services provided.
-They must also quickly adjust schedules to support changing patient per day (HPPD) census values and medical needs, often referred to as acuity staffing.
+They must also quickly adjust schedules to support changing patient per day (HPPD) census values and medical needs often referred to as acuity staffing.

 One-size fits all systems, like Kronos, cannot automatically adjust schedules based on changing PPD census values.
 Therefore, administrators must manually research PPD values and determine how to apply them in each facility, every day.
-If they falter, they risk noncompliance and jeopardize Medicare reimbursements and the facility’s Five-Star Rating.
+If they falter, they risk non-compliance and jeopardize Medicare reimbursements and the facility’s Five-Star Rating.

 SmartLinx — workforce management for LTPAC and senior care

 SmartLinx workforce management automatically adjusts schedules to changing PPD census values and notifies administrators when a sudden scheduling change (missed shift, tardiness) causes a facility to fall out of compliance.
-Administrators can verify full staffing at every facility by glancing at the SmartLinx dashboard and quickly drilling down to discover the source behind any scheduling issue.
+Administrators can verify full staffing at every facility by glancing at the SmartLinx dashboard and quickly drill down to discover the source behind any scheduling issue.